siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-blackduck/usage.md

 # Black Duck - Usage

 To use the Black Duck plug-in you must define the integration and send an HTTP Post to request the new endpoint.
-The value stream map contains the properties used to define the plug-in integration within the UrbanCode Velocity user interface.
-Defining the integration includes defining configuration properties that connect the UrbanCode Velocity server to the Black Duck server.
+The value stream map contains the properties used to define the plug-in integration within the DevOps Velocity user interface.
+Defining the integration includes defining configuration properties that connect the DevOps Velocity server to the Black Duck server.

 1. Download the value stream map.
 The value stream map is a JSON file used to define integrations.
 2. Edit the JSON file to include the plug-in configuration properties.